geodynamics/aspect/benchmarks/crameri_et_al/doc/crameri_et_al.md

 convection timescales.
 In this benchmark there is the same high viscosity lid over a lower viscosity mantle.
 However, now there is a blob of buoyant material rising in the center of the domain, causing dynamic topography at the surface.
-The details for the setup are in the caption of Figure&nbsp;[3].
+The details for the setup are in the caption of Figure [3].

 <div class="center">